 Ultimately, there is no definitive answer to the question: when will Europe reopen to American tourists?

-Offering a predicted date is beyond the scope of this post (and we frankly have neither the expertise or a crystal ball).
-A lot remains to be seen with regard to subsequent waves or spikes, flu season, and more.
+However, a lot remains to be seen with regard to subsequent waves or spikes, ongoing vaccination rollout, whether variants undermine progress, and more.
 That applies to both the United States and the European Union.
 If countries there see a spike, a tightening of travel restrictions could occur.
 If the EU further improves, greater loosening might happen.

-Our expectation at this point is that Americans probably will not be able to resume travel to Europe until Spring 2021 at the earliest.
-By that point, we’re hopeful that either cases and positivity rates will have sufficiently declined or an effective and safe vaccine will have been sufficiently distributed to ease up travel restrictions.
-While we’d love to be optimistic about travel resuming normalcy later this year, that’s seeming increasingly unlikely with each passing week.
-Of course, time will tell–we’d love to be wrong!
+Our expectation at this point is that Americans probably will not be able to resume travel to Europe until June 2021 at the earliest due to the trajectory of the pandemic in those countries and slower rate of vaccinations.
+By that point, we’re hopeful that cases will have sufficiently declined, vaccines will have been sufficiently distributed, and vaccine passports will be rolled out to ease up travel restrictions.
+More pessimistically, some borders could remain closed until 2022 if resuming travel normalcy is not a priority or variants continue to raise red flags.
+Of course, time will tell!

 If you’re planning a visit to Europe, we recommend a comprehensive guide, such as Rick Steves’ Best of Europe.
 Additionally, check out our Ultimate Guide to Paris, France or Ultimate French Riviera Vacation Guide if you’re heading to those destinations.

-Would you consider visiting Europe later this year, or is international travel out of the question for you until there’s a vaccine?
-Are you reassured at all by the declining case numbers and positivity?
+Would you consider visiting Europe in Summer 2021 if it’s an option?
+Do you think international travel will resume once vaccine rollout sufficiently reduces case numbers, or will countries wait until herd immunity has been achieved?
+Are you reassured at all by the declining case numbers and positivity in the United States and United Kingdom?
 Any thoughts or tips of your own to add?
 Any questions?
 Hearing your feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts or questions below in the comments!